rschristopher/ischristtrue.com/src/ancient-views/index.md

 This was an outrageous claim.
 Ancient worldviews understood that man was nothing to the gods but at most idle amusement, like a child playing with ants.

-The second innovation is a monotheistic God who is transcendent to creation, and yet loves us and is knowable to us thru revelation.
+The second innovation was a monotheistic God, transcendent to creation and yet loves us and is knowable to us thru revelation.
 Those "gods" we worshipped turned out to be fallen spirits.
-And explicit in this worldview was universal human rights and dignity (which propagated into the entire world with the success of Christianity).
+And explicit in this worldview was universal human rights and dignity (which propagated to the entire world through Christianity).
-This is why Israel was to be a nation of priests, a model for the rest of the world, a model of freeing ourselves from the "gods" who held dominion over us.
+This is why Israel was to be a nation of priests, intended as a model for the rest of the world, a model of liberation from the "gods" who held dominion over us.

-These innovations ultimately led to the spread of Christianity around the world, to a calendar system we take for granted, to a knowable objective truth, and to universal morality.
+These innovations led to the spread of the Christian ethos throughout the world, giving us a calendar system (that we take for granted), knowable objective truth, and a universal morality which includes inalienable human rights and dignity.
-The modern enlightenment worldview attempted to maintain these Christian fruits but without God (without Christ).
+The modern enlightenment worldview attempted to copy these Christian fruits but without God (without Christ).

 In our pride we wanted to dispense with God but keep the morality of being created in the image and likeness of God.
 Even today, hard-nosed atheists will use a Christian ethic to criticize modern Christianity.
 Unfortunately, as we follow the nihilistic degradation of truth, we're left with moral relativism and a return of ancient morality.